 Better than merely retaining it, you can turn raw information into knowledge.

 Heck, if you write about the stuff that you’ve memorize, you might even wind up changing lives with ideas that only you can come up with because only you have put them together in the unique way that only you can …

 … but only if you stop chasing after useless fantasies and worrying about which memory method or style is better than the other.

-The only memory method that matters is the memory method that gets results.
+The only method that matters is the one that: